 Death After Benefit Commencement.
-If the Participant dies after having begun to receive payments, the remainder of any scheduled payments shall be suspended until the Beneficiary makes the required election or the one hundred and eighty (180) day election period set forth above expires.
-During the one hundred and eighty (180) day election period, the Beneficiary may elect to receive the balance of the Participant’s Account in a single lump sum or in another method of distribution, provided that any elected method will distribute the remaining balance at least as rapidly as under the method of distribution used prior to the Participant’s death.
+If the Participant dies after having begun to receive payments, the remainder of any scheduled payments shall be suspended until the Beneficiary makes the required election or the 180-day election period set forth above expires.
+During the 180-day election period, the Beneficiary may elect to receive the balance of the Participant’s Account in a single lump sum or in another method of distribution, provided that any elected method will distribute the remaining balance at least as rapidly as under the method of distribution used prior to the Participant’s death.
 If a timely election is not made by the Beneficiary, the remaining Account balance shall be paid to the Beneficiary by the same payment method most recently selected by the Participant, if any.
 If no payment schedule exists because the payments to the Participant as of the date of death did not involve scheduled payments, a timely election is not made by the Beneficiary, and the Beneficiary is the spouse of the Participant, the Administrator shall distribute the funds over a period not extending beyond the life expectancy of the spousal Beneficiary.
-If the payments to the Participant as of the date of death did not involve scheduled payments and no payment schedule therefore exists, a timely election is not made by the Beneficiary, and the Beneficiary is not the spouse of the Participant, the Administrator shall distribute the funds over a period not extending beyond the life expectancy of the Beneficiary.
-If the life expectancy of the Beneficiary cannot be determined, the Administrator shall make a lump sum payment to the Beneficiary not later than the last day of the calendar year in which the one hundred and eighty (180) day election period expired.
+If the payments to the Participant as of the date of death did not involve scheduled payments and no payment schedule therefore exists, a timely election is not made by the Beneficiary, and the Beneficiary is not the spouse of the Participant, the Administrator shall distribute the funds over a period not extending beyond the life expectancy of the non-spousal Beneficiary.
+If the life expectancy of the Beneficiary cannot be determined, the Administrator shall make a lump sum payment to the Beneficiary not later than the last day of the calendar year in which the 180-day election period expired.

 Death Prior to Benefit Commencement.
 If the Participant dies before payments have begun, payments to a Beneficiary must comply with one of the following requirements:

-If the Participant has no Beneficiary, or the Beneficiary is not a natural person, such as an estate or a trust, the entire account value will be distributed within five (5) years of the Participant’s death; or
+If the Participant has no Beneficiary, or the Beneficiary is not a natural person, such as an estate or a trust, the entire account value will be distributed within 5 years of the Participant’s death; or

 If the Beneficiary is not the Participant’s surviving spouse, then distribution of the Account must begin on or before December 31 of the calendar year following the Participant’s death and the entire account must be paid over a period not extending beyond the life expectancy of the Beneficiary; or